About us

 Abby Boggs ~ Director

 Abby Boggs is a professional classical singer, freelancing in Vancouver.
 She teaches private lessons for voice and cello at her home studio.
-Abby graduated in 2020 with her Master of Music in Vocal Performance under the tutelage of tenor Ben Butterfield, and graduated with a Bachelor of Music in Vocal Performance from Wheaton College Conservatory in Chicago, IL.
+Abby graduated in 2020 with her Master's of Music in Vocal Performance under the tutelage of tenor Ben Butterfield, and graduated with a Bachelor of Music in Vocal Performance from Wheaton College Conservatory in Chicago, IL.
 She is originally from Boston, Massachusetts, but has lived in Canada since 2018.
 She has performed as a soprano soloist with a number of organizations such as Pacific Opera Victoria, Ballet Victoria, Denman Baroque, Victoria Choral Society, The Linden Singers, and at the University of Victoria.
 She is a board member of Salt Spring Baroque and works full-time as the Arts Administrator and Dal Schindell Gallery Curator at Regent College in Vancouver.

 Alan Rautenberg ~ Director